imunderthetree/Talk2Buy/README.md

 ```

 ### Typical Use Case:
-1. **Research Phase**: Use the Craft Material Scraper to find materials and inspiration
+1. **Research Phase**: Use the Material Scraper to find materials and inspiration
 2. **Image Preparation**: Edit and enhance images using the built-in editor
 3. **3D Generation**: Convert selected images to 3D models using AI-powered depth estimation
 4. **Processing**: Visualize and refine 3D models using the interactive processor